About Us | Chapters I Advertising

 The Chapter Leadership CAMFT Community is a great tool for this!
 Email your question to ChapterLeadershipGroup@community.camft.org and it will go out to the listserv.
 If that is not working, please contact Michele Champion, Outreach Coordinator, at email@example.com.

-Please complete the Request for Mailing Labels form and submit to Rene Puterbaugh at email@example.com.
+Please complete the Mailing List Request online.
+CAMFT staff will confirm receipt.
 Chapters can request up to 4 mailing lists per year to use for promoting chapter events and recruiting new chapter members!
+Mailing lists will be provided via email only.

 Yes!
 Please email Michele Champion, Outreach Coordinator, at firstname.lastname@example.org to let her know so that we can update the Chapter Leadership listserv and our website/records.